poproar/Barnabas-Instructors-Guide/ngss/index.md

 Define a simple design problem that can be solved through the development of an object, tool, process, or system and includes several criteria for success and constraints on materials, time, or cost.
 (3-5-ETS1-1)

 ## Cross-Cutting Concepts:
-Connections to Engineering, Technology, and Applications of Science: Influence of Engineering, Technology, and Science on Society and the Natural World
-Engineers improve existing technologies or develop new ones.
+Connections to Engineering, Technology, and Applications of Science: Influence of Engineering, Technology, and Science on Society and the Natural World Engineers improve existing technologies or develop new ones.
 (4-PS3-4)

 ## Learning Target
 We will learn to design our robot’s body using Computer-Aided Design (C.A.D.).

-Essential Question(s)
+## Essential Question(s)
 What challenges can Computer-Aided Design (C.A.D.) present for a beginning user?

 ## Key/Academic Vocabulary:
-Computer-Aided Design (C.A.D.)
+- Computer-Aided Design (C.A.D.)
-Left-click
+- Left-click
-Right-click
+- Right-click
-Rotating
+- Rotating
-Translating
+- Translating
-Zoom
+- Zoom
-Axis
+- Axis

 ## Materials:
-Barnabas Lesson 3 & 4 worksheets
+- Barnabas Lesson 3 & 4 worksheets
-Computer
+- Computer
-Internet connection
+- Internet connection
-Onshape.com website
+- Onshape.com website
-NOTE: teacher must create an onshape.com account ahead of time for the entire class to use.
+- *NOTE*: teacher must create an onshape.com account ahead of time for the entire class to use.
 All students will need access to the password.
-Computer mouse for each device (ideal, but optional) Whiteboard or poster (for posting the class onshape.com username and password)
+- Computer mouse for each device (ideal, but optional)
+- Whiteboard or poster (for posting the class onshape.com username and password)

 ## Additional Resources
 Direct link to "Barnabas-Bot 2.2" template in onshape.com: https://goo.gl/DlDJ53

-Tutorials:
+### Tutorials:
 Designing your Barnabas-Bot: https://youtu.be/L7ud2i_yfRI Fixing your "B": https://youtu.be/aynBOY_6TBM

 ## Depth of Knowledge Levels Addressed
-See Appendix B
+> See Appendix B
-Level 1:  Recall and Reproduction
+- Level 1:  Recall and Reproduction
-Level 2:  Skills and Concepts
+- Level 2:  Skills and Concepts
-Level 3:  Strategic Thinking and Reasoning
+- Level 3:  Strategic Thinking and Reasoning
-Level 4:  Extended Thinking
+- Level 4:  Extended Thinking

 ## Barriers to Learning:
-Minimal understanding of 3-D concepts and geometric solids Minimal understanding of abstract perception
+Minimal understanding of 3-D concepts and geometric solids
+Minimal understanding of abstract perception
 Minimal understanding of angles (0°, 90°, 180°, 270°)
 Difficulty visualizing the possible axes of a 3-D object

 ## Anticipatory Set:
 Students play with a physical geometric solid - rotating and translating the objects on an axis in varying degrees and talking about how the perception of the object changes
 Set the norm for frustration tolerance

 ## Lesson Plans:
 Keep multiple: ways of representation, ways of action and expression, and methods of engagement in mind.
-Welcome students to the community building environment (ie. students sitting in a circle) Describe the goal of today: using C.A.D. to design the front plate of the robot Review the four parts of a robot and how it relates to the human body Anticipatory set (10 minutes): hand everyone a block or geometric shape and teach the vocabulary words: axis, rotate, translate, zoom
+Welcome students to the community building environment (ie. students sitting in a circle)
+Describe the goal of today: using C.A.D. to design the front plate of the robot
+Review the four parts of a robot and how it relates to the human body
+Anticipatory set (10 minutes): hand everyone a block or geometric shape and teach the vocabulary words: axis, rotate, translate, zoom
 Students hold the shape in their hands with the top and bottom faces of the object between the thumb and index finger to create the axis
-Students rotate the object on the axis by 90, 180, 270 degrees Students change the perspective by rotating the hand that is holding the object (looking at the object from the top or bottom of the axis)
+Students rotate the object on the axis by 90, 180, 270 degrees
+Students change the perspective by rotating the hand that is holding the object (looking at the object from the top or bottom of the axis)
-Physically bring the object closer to farther away from the face to imitate zooming in and out on the screen Quick 2-minute discussion of how the perspective changes and checking for understanding Ask students to go to the website: www.onshape.com and follow instructions on the student worksheet Post the username and password to the class onshape.com account Show the students how to Right Click (R-Click) on the devices that they will use If you would like the students to name their public copies of the template with something other than "BARNABAS-BOT 2.2 [First and Last Name]," let them know your preferred naming convention before/when they get to Step 4 on the worksheet.
+Physically bring the object closer to farther away from the face to imitate zooming in and out on the screen
+Quick 2-minute discussion of how the perspective changes and checking for understanding
+Ask students to go to the website: www.onshape.com and follow instructions on the student worksheet
+Post the username and password to the class onshape.com account
+Show the students how to Right Click (R-Click) on the devices that they will use
+If you would like the students to name their public copies of the template with something other than "BARNABAS-BOT 2.2 [First and Last Name]," let them know your   preferred naming convention before/when they get to Step 4 on the worksheet.
-Give students 35 minutes to work following the instructions on the worksheet Remind students to save their file and reconvene.
+Give students 35 minutes to work following the instructions on the worksheet
+Remind students to save their file and reconvene.
 If they are not finished, they have the entire next lesson to complete the task.
 Closing circle/debrief - Discuss the EQ of the day.

 ## Monitor: Check for Understanding/Formative Assessment
 Left- and right-clicking
 Rotating and inserting the additional parts to the body

 ## Reteaching Ideas: (for students who didn’t understand the first time)
 Show students simulation of cube rotating on its axis: https://www.youtube.com/watch?v=gBg4-lJ19Gg